What is vomiting?

 Vomiting in adults is usually not a sign of anything serious and usually improves within 48 hours (two days) and may have completely gone within three days.

-It can occasionally be a sign of something more serious, such as a blockage in your bowel or kidney stones.
+It can occasionally be a sign of something more serious.

 Vomiting can be unpleasant and you may find you feel unwell for a few days after you have been sick.